image image

 How are your clients using esoteric structured credit?

-Richard: For insurance companies and pension funds I think we see it as an extension of their “core” fixed income holdings.
+Melissa: For insurance companies and pension funds I think we see it as an extension of their “core” fixed income holdings.

 Structured credit can typically help them address their liability streams, as the cashflows are contractual and predictable, particularly given that they are secured against underlying assets with credit enhancement.
 Given a compelling yield backdrop, esoteric credit may offer generous coupon income, allowing clients to meet their cashflows without being forced to sell assets.